Wildlife Survival Tactics

 Elephant Herd Behavior: How Elephants Protect Each Other

-The article explains how elephant herds use a survival strategy called “bunching,” in which elephants gather closely together to protect the most vulnerable members of the herd, especially calves.
+Elephant herds use a remarkable survival strategy known as “bunching,” in which adults gather closely together to protect the most vulnerable members of the group, particularly calves.
+This behavior showcases the herd’s intelligence, coordination, and emotional depth, offering a unique glimpse into the social lives of these majestic animals.